 2017, May 27 (pre): The Lady in Red?

-The Fairmont Hotel in Vancouver, British Columbia, Canada, has had a reputation for being haunted... and on May 27, 2017, the Vancouver Sun website published a picture they felt might prove it.
+The Hotel Vancouver -- in, naturally, Vancouver, British Columbia, Canada -- has had a reputation for being haunted... and on May 27, 2017, the Vancouver Sun website published a picture they felt might prove it.

-The picture was taken by Scott Graham, an elevator repairman who has done work at the Fairmont Hotel.
-A few days earlier he had been working on the top floor of the Hotel Georgia, near the Fairmont Hotel, and decided to take a picture with his cellphone of the Fairmont from the opportune vantage point.
+The picture was taken by Scott Graham, an elevator repairman who has done work at the Hotel Vancouver.
+A few days earlier he had been working on the top floor of the Hotel Georgia, near the Hotel Vancouver, and decided to take a picture with his cellphone of the Vancouver from the opportune vantage point.
 But the picture had a red dot in it; so he zoomed in to see what the dot was.

 Full